Now, you need to decide which software tool to choose for writing, editing, and managing HTML code for creating and designing website pages.

 How to Choose the Right HTML Editor

-- For Beginners: Start with free tools like Notepad++ or VS Code.
+- For Beginners: If you are beginner, you can start with free tools like Notepad++ or VS Code.

 - For Designers: Use WYSIWYG editors like Dreamweaver or Webflow.